Interested in becoming a sponsor? Click here to learn more.

 ICAP Conference 2026

-ICAP is excited to announce the 6th biennial conference will be taking place in Portland, Oregon, US April 23-26, 2026 at the Crowne Plaza Hotel, Downtown Portland Convention Center.
+ICAP is excited to announce the 6th biennial conference will be taking place in Portland, Oregon, US April 23-26, 2026!

+Join professionals from across the world to explore practices for optimizing outcomes in patients affected by oral restrictions.
+Contribute, learn, and grow with others who share a passion for collaborative, patient centered care.
 ICAP has a long-standing tradition of offering conferences filled with connections between professionals from many varied backgrounds.
-This is an opportunity to learn about all aspects of treating oral restrictions across the lifespan from leaders in the field!
+This is an opportunity to learn about all aspects of treating oral restrictions across the lifespan from leaders in the field.
 There will be presentations on emerging research, the latest standards in treatment, and many cutting-edge approaches!
+By coming together to learn, share, and evolve, we can work to Fill Gaps in care for patients AND community for professionals.

 Date: April 23-26, 2026